CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 {{< accordion "What if I didn't get a place in the dormitory at the application day?" >}}
 All selected applicants who have not received an acceptance can be added to our waiting list.
 We assign places via the waiting list if rooms become vacant at short notice before the next move-in date, but this will only happen in exceptional cases.
 So it is rather unlikely to get a place in the dormitory via the waiting list.
 The waiting list will be emptied after 3 months.
 You are allowed to reapply on every move-in date and you are always welcome to participate in our project independent of that.
 {{< /accordion >}}
-{{< accordion "Can I apply now if I want to move in only by October 2023?" >}}
+{{< accordion "Can I apply now if I want to move in only by January 2024?" >}}
 No, that is not possible at the moment.
-An application will probably be possible from the beginning of July.
+An application will probably be possible from the beginning of October.
 Please register in our newsletter [on this page](/en/moving-in), then we will inform you as soon as you can apply.
 {{< /accordion >}}
 {{< accordion "Can I apply even if I am not studying or doing an apprenticeship?" >}}
 This is only possible in very few exceptional cases for people who are structurally strongly disadvantaged on the housing market and are in another type of training/study (e.g. German course, FSJ or similar).
 The particular disadvantage as well as the current main occupation must be briefly described in addition to the application informally via email to einziehen@collegiumacademicum.de.